 Elvis Presley's Memphis includes an audio-guided tour of Graceland Mansion, showcasing a dazzling array of costumes.
 You can also opt for a tour to view The King's private jets and luxury car collection.

 Head next to famous Beale Street in downtown Memphis.
-Exploring music-related attractions, including the Rock 'n' Soul Museum, Memphis Music Hall of Fame, and WC Handy Home and Museum, are among the top things to do in Memphis.
+Exploring music-related attractions, including the Rock 'n' Soul Museum, Memphis Music Hall of Fame, and WC Handy Home and Museum, are among the top attractions in Memphis.
 Sun Studio, where Elvis and so many other stars recorded, is more than a mile away on Union Avenue.

 6. Stones River National Battlefield